 The WRR operation first erases the register then programs the new value as a single operation.
 The Write Registers (WRR) command will set the P_ERR or E_ERR bits if there is a failure in the WRR operation.
-See "Status Register 1 Volatile (SR1V)" on page 61 for a description of the error bits.
-Any Status or Configuration Register bit reserved for the future must be written as '0'.
+See "Status Register 1 Volatile (SR1V)" on page 53 for a description of the error bits.
+Any status or configuration register bit reserved for the future must be written as '0'.

 CS# must be driven to the logic HIGH state after the eighth or sixteenth bit of data has been latched.
 If not, the Write Registers (WRR) command is not executed.
-If CS# is driven HIGH after the eighth cycle then only the Status Register 1 is written; otherwise, after the sixteenth cycle both the Status and Configuration Registers are written.
+If CS# is driven HIGH, after the eighth cycle then only the Status Register 1 is written; otherwise, after the sixteenth cycle both the status and configuration registers are written.

 As soon as CS# is driven to the logic HIGH state, the self-timed Write Registers (WRR) operation is initiated.
 While the Write Registers (WRR) operation is in progress, the Status Register may still be read to check the value of the Write-In Progress (WIP) bit.
-The Write-In Progress (WIP) bit is '1' during the self-timed Write Registers (WRR) operation, and is '0' when it is completed.
+The Write-In Progress (WIP) bit is a '1' during the self-timed Write Registers (WRR) operation, and is a '0' when it is completed.
 When the Write Registers (WRR) operation is completed, the Write Enable Latch (WEL) is set to '0'.
 The maximum clock frequency for the WRR command is 133 MHz.

 This command is also supported in QPI mode.
-In QPI mode, the instruction and data is shifted in on IOO-IO3, two clock cycles per byte.
+In QPI mode, the instruction and data is shifted to IOO-IO3, two clock cycles per byte.

-Figure 59 Write Registers (WRR) command sequence - 8-data bits
+Figure 49 Write Registers (WRR) command sequence - 8 data bits

-Figure 60 Write Registers (WRR) command sequence - 16-data bits
+Figure 50 Write Registers (WRR) command sequence - 16 data bits

-Figure 61 Write Registers (WRR) command sequence - 16-data bits QPI mode
+Figure 51 Write Registers (WRR) command sequence - 16 data bits QPI mode